o365hq/o365hq.com/content/blog/Office 365 Business Apps.md

 Manager makes it simple to share contact info with all the staff, so that everyone is on the same page and customers get a consistent experience regardless of who calls.
-If you want to share a new contact info with your coworkers and staff, just toggle the Boolean from "no" to "yes."
+If you want to share a new contact info with your co-workers and staff, just toggle the Boolean from "no" to "yes."

 Once the business contact has been added by clicking Save, you can also